vyanphan/bomb_defusal/README.md

     | `help all` | Lists all possible modules.  |
     | `reset`    | Clears all saved information.|
 - Commands for specific modules

     | Command    | Action                                        |
     |------------|-----------------------------------------------|
     | `q`        | Quits the module and returns to the main menu.|
     | `help`     | Displays general help for that module.        |
     | `help all` | Lists all possible modules.                   |
     | `reset`    | Clears saved information for that module only.|
+- "Saved information" refers to items applying to the entire bomb, e.g.
+    - number of batteries
+    - serial number
+    - number of strikes

 ### On the Subject of Wires
 - When the prompt appears, enter the color codes of the wires without spaces.